pkielblock/pkielblock/README.md

 # Hi there 👋

-* ▶️ I'm Pedro, a back-end developer.
+* ▶️ I'm Pedro, a student/developer.
 Currently Intern @ RethinkingWorks!

 ## About Me 👨‍💻
 * 👦 I'm 20 years old.